A grassroot environmental initiative

 Jdeidet-Ghazir is a charming little village with potential.
 Throughout the village we cleaned-up, cleared-up and beautified select stairs by painting and adding color to encourage more locals to use them for basic travels and even recreational use.
 These walkways are located near churches and connect the village's residences to the supermarkets and shops on the main road.

 Although this project doesn't directly pertain to our mission, we saw a void that we felt needed to be quickly filled.
-This project focused more on mental health by encouraging locals to walk and use the area's old walkways to help vent and cope through an uncontrollable economic and political crisis.
+This project aimed to promote mental well-being by encouraging locals to walk, use the walkways for basic travel, and find a sense of peace during Lebanon’s ongoing crisis

 2 - Municipality Street Clean-up